obidam/piro/README.md

 # PIRO
-PIRO: Projet d'Intercomparaison de Re-analyses Océaniques / Ocean Re-analysis Intercomparison Project
+Ocean Re-analysis Intercomparison Project or "Projet d'Intercomparaison de Re-analyses Océaniques": PIRO

 PIRO is a computational framework that aims to make easy the intercomparison of diagnostics conducted on different ocean re-analysis time series.